rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_source_tests.md

 The HAL layers within RDK serve as a bridge between the underlying low-level SoC drivers and the higher-level RDK layers that utilize the functionality offered by these HAL functions.
 Specifically concerning the CEC Module, the HAL layers facilitate the following functionalities:

 - Logical Address discovery
-- Get Logical address
+- Get a Logical address
-- Get Physical address
+- Get a Physical address
-- Syncronous transmission, and communicating via hotplug connectivity
+- Synchronous transmission, and communication via hotplug connectivity

-Interface of the test is available here: [Hdmicec HAL header](https://github.com/rdkcentral/rdk-halif-hdmi_cec/blob/main/include/hdmi_cec_driver.h)
+The interface of the test is available here: [Hdmicec HAL header](https://github.com/rdkcentral/rdk-halif-hdmi_cec/blob/main/include/hdmi_cec_driver.h)

 The Hdmicec Hal Spec document: [Hdmicec HAL Spec](https://github.com/rdkcentral/rdk-halif-hdmi_cec/blob/main/docs/pages/hdmi-cec_halSpec.md)